-OLIVIA MCCALL (she/her) is an art historian and curator furthering scholarship on artists bearing witness to the AIDS epidemic and queer experience from the late 1970s through the 1990s, with a specific emphasis on photography, film, affect studies, and queer theory.
-In July 2022, she completed her MA in the History of Art, awarded with High Distinction by The Courtauld Institute of Art in London.
-The focus of her degree was a course titled "Drop Dead" New York: Art, Film, and Activism Downtown, 1971-1992, taught by Dr. Tom Day.
-Her dissertation, titled "Transcending and Queering the Album: Nan Goldin and the Affective Archive as 'Home'" was awarded the Director's Letter of Congratulations for excellent performance in the 2021-22 MA History of Art Dissertation.
+OLIVIA MCCALL (she/her) is an art historian and curator whose work advances scholarship on artists bearing witness to the AIDS epidemic and queer experience in the 1970s–90s, with a focus on lens-based media.
+She is currently a second-year PhD student in the History of Art at Bryn Mawr College, where she is supported by an Areté Fellowship.
+She holds an MA in the History of Art, awarded with High Distinction, from The Courtauld Institute of Art in London, where her degree focused on the Downtown New York art scene.
+Her dissertation—"Transcending and Queering the Album: Nan Goldin and the Affective Archive as 'Home'"—was awarded the Director's Letter of Congratulations for excellent performance in the 2021-22 MA History of Art Dissertation.

-From 2022-2024, Olivia was the Edith Gowin Curatorial Fellow in the Department of Photography at The Morgan Library & Museum in New York, where her central focus was working on a forthcoming exhibition and publication of Peter Hujar's contact sheets.
+From 2022-2024, Olivia was the Edith Gowin Curatorial Fellow in the Department of Photography at The Morgan Library & Museum in New York, where her central focus was working on a forthcoming exhibition of Peter Hujar's contact sheets that will open at the museum in May 2026, accompanied by a catalogue.
+Her expansive contribution to the publication, co-published with MACK Books, consists of annotations on each of the nearly 2,000 shoots that comprise Hujar's oeuvre.

 EDUCATION